Build-Week-FoodTruckTrackR/BackEnd/README.md

             }
         ]

-## Trucks owned by operator: /operators/trucks
+## Trucks owned by operator: GET /operators/trucks
     Logged in operator gets returned an array of truck objects owned by them.

     example: